brendmung/greyAPI/README.md

 A: This isn't an open-source project right now, but feel free to suggest ideas!
 I'm particularly fond of ideas that don't require me to rewrite everything from scratch.

 **Q: What models are available?**
-A: Currently supporting GPT-4o, GPT-3.5 Turbo, and Nova AI.
-More coming soon!
-(Or whenever I can figure out how to add them without breaking everything)
+**A:** Currently supporting GPT-4o, GPT-3.5 Turbo, and Nova AI.
+More might come later (if I ever figure out how to add them without breaking everything), but honestly… too lazy to keep this updated.
+Just go check the docs like everyone else! 😎

 **Q: Will this make me rich and famous?**
 A: Probably not, but neither will pretending to code while secretly browsing cat memes.